We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 The same cannot be said about Asscher cuts.
 Instead, Asscher cuts are a step cut diamond.
 The facets are straight and run parallel to each other and the girdle.

-You should pay attention to the depth of the stone because it affects light performance.
+Pay attention to the depth of the stone because it affects light performance.
 For an Asscher cut, the ideal range is 60-70%, while for princess cuts, 70% is recommended.

 A princess cut has superior brilliance compared to Asscher.